WEC-Sim/WEC-Sim/source/getting_started.rst

 Getting Started
 ===============
-This section provides instructions on how to download and install the WEC-Sim code.
+This section provides instructions on how to download, install, and test the WEC-Sim code.

 MATLAB Requirements